NebulaForgeX/NFX-Identity/STRUCTURE.md

 **NFX ID = NebulaForgeX Identity Platform**

-This document provides a comprehensive overview of the NFX ID project structure, architecture layers, and module organization.
+This document provides a comprehensive overview of the NFX ID project structure, architecture layers, module organization, and API routing.

 ---